 A distinctive part of Jem’s outlook is his belief that societal collapse is likely in developed countries like the UK within the next ten years.
 The most probable trigger for this is global food shortages.
 He shares the view of many experts that a Multi Bread Basket Failure is possible anytime from now: this means major crop failure in the same year for the few countries and staples most world population depend on.

+The Deep Adaptation approach has attracted widespread support and participation: you can get a flavour of this at the Deep Adaptation Forum here.
+It has also attracted criticism from various quarters, especially in summer 2020.
+You can see a good response to this in the article in Deep Ecologist by Naresh Giangrande, who is a Deep Adaptation Advocate, and was previously a leading figure in the transition network: see article here.
+Jem has published a recent blog with his response, and introducing the updated version of the original paper: see more here.
 When Jem is asked what can be done now, he advises getting active in strengthening your local community, for example, by joining Transition Network and Extinction Rebellion.
 Growing more food is an obvious step, but he highlights the need for more water storage as droughts become more likely.

 He also offers indicative ideas on how government and local communities can respond.
 Jem also refers to two ways we need to prepare for potential collapse, and find new skills and mindsets: